P 978 867 4746

 Academic Counselor for Accessibility & Assistive Technology

 Matt has worked in the Academic Support Center since May 2016.
-He has a B.S. in Management with a focus in Organizational Behavior from Leslie College.
-Matt recently returned to the North Shore after working at Ohio University for over ten years as the Assistive Technology and Accommodations Coordinator.
+He has a B.S. in Management with a focus in Organizational Behavior from Lesley College.
+Matt recently returned to the North Shore after working at Ohio University for over ten years as an Assistive Technology and Accommodations Coordinator.

 P 978 867 4741

 Melody has worked in the Academic Support Center since August 2017.
 She has a B.S. in Biology from Gordon College.